The thought of quitting your job to start a business can be very exciting and empowering.

 These are strong deciding factors that will help you understand your readiness to quit your job.

-Do I have a sustainable business plan that can show possible projections for my business?
+Another question you want to ask yourself before quitting your job to start a business is, do I have a sustainable business plan that can show possible projections for my business?

 Of course starting a business is a risk.